railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

 Once several bills of materials have been defined for a particular product, you need to have a system to enable OpenERP to select one of them for use.
 By default, the bill of materials with the lowest sequence number is selected by the system.

 To gain more control over the process during selling or procuring, you can use **Properties**.
-The menu :menuselection:`Manufacturing --> Configuration --> Master Bill of Materials --> Properties` enables you to define properties, which can be set up arbitrarily to help you select a bill of materials when you have a choice of BoMs.
+The menu :menuselection:`Manufacturing --> Configuration --> Properties` enables you to define properties, which can be set up arbitrarily to help you select a bill of materials when you have a choice of BoMs.

 .. note:: Properties